![]() |

 Equipment

-Most digital cameras are best for news, sports, catalogs, and family or hobby pictures for prints in drugstore sizes; their quality has gotten good enough for the professional applications in those fields.
-Professional digital cameras are also suitable for 8˝x11 prints, and the advantages they offer over film for those fields and some aspects of weddings and portraiture where higher-sized enlargements will not be needed are instant gratification and not having to reload film, a film task that is usually very poorly timed with what's happening.
-And, contrary to the initial thought, saving of film and processing costs (which are all included in the very competetive package prices here) are not an advantzge for digital, partly because any change to digital, complete or partial, involves a significant increase in post-event work with managing, editing, and producing the images, most of which is not a factor in film production for the photographer, and all of which, in time and equipment, more than offsets any savings over cost of film and processing.
-Also, most photographers still pay for processing of prints, whether they do it in-house or through a film or digital lab.
-The fact is, from a post-event-production point of view, time and costs, film is easier and less expensive.
-While it's true that digital imaging has come a long way and is advancing quickly, it hasn't met the quality or capability of professional medium-format films and equipment, and film improvement has not been standing still in the wake of digital advances, either.
-Digital also has operational and safety limitations film does not have.
-The digital-image memory-storage device is not immune from failure or electro-static damage—digital cameras are much more complex than film, and the risk of loss of images before the photographer gets back to the studio to upload them and make backups (assuming backups are dutifully made) is not even a consideration with film.
+Most digital cameras are best for news, sports, catalogs, and family or hobby pictures for prints in drugstore sizes; and with the newer FX-size CMOS, cameras so-equipped are good enough for professional print applications in most fields.
+Professional digital cameras (DSLR) with FX sensors above 24 megapixels are also suitable for 20x24 prints, and the advantages they offer over film for those fields, are instant gratification and not having to reload film, a film task that is usually very poorly timed with what's happening.
+And, contrary to the initial thought, saving of film and processing costs (which are all included in the very competitive package prices here) are not an advantage for digital, partly because any change to digital, complete or partial, involves a significant increase in post-event work with managing, editing, and producing the digital images, most of which is not a factor in film production for the photographer, and all of which, in time and equipment, more than offsets any savings over cost of film and processing.
+Also, most photographers still pay for print processing, whether they do it in-house or through a film or digital lab.
+The fact is, while the creation of digital images in-camera is easier than film, from a post-event production point of view, time and costs, film is easier and less expensive.

 Go to Individual Reprint Prices

-Serving Southern Brides Since 1982
+Serving Wedded Couples Since 1982

 Reserve your occasion, preserve your memories with confidence.